kjwilder/lightsout/strategy.md

 P P P .
 P
 ```

-If we start with a solved game in which all lights are off and touch those
+If we start with a solved game in which all lights are off and touch the
-squares, to top row will become:
+squares corresponding to that top row , the top row of the game will become:
 ```
 0 1 0 0 1
 ```